eldipa/book-of-gehn/posts/forensics/thesis-recovering/2016-12-18-Forensics-911-recovering-thesis.md

 a file reading one block of data at time and avoiding mounting the file system at all.

-The disk can only be read and written in terms of sectors which in general have a 512 bytes of size.
+The disk can only be read and written in terms of sectors that in general have a 512 bytes of size.
 Because of that it is desired to set the size of the blocks of `dd` for reading and writing to a multiple of the sector size.